 If you want your donation refunded, please tell us by emailing giving(at)torproject.org.
 To process your refund we'll need to know the date of your donation, the amount you donated, your full name, the payment method you used and your country of origin.
 Please also tell us why you're asking for a refund.
 Please note that some payment methods won't support refunds, or require them to be made in a specific way, so we may need additional information from you in order to process yours.

 Right now, we don't have a membership program, but we may set one up in the future.
 If you want to get involved with the Tor Project, this is a good place to start.
+We do have two giving programs - Champions of Privacy and Defenders of Privacy.
+Champions of Privacy donate $1,000 or more per year and enjoy special perks and access.
+Defenders of Privacy sign up to donate monthly and receive an exclusive patch.

 A variety of thank-you gifts for donors, including t-shirts, hoodies and stickers, are presented on our main donation page.